MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 :::image type="content" source="media/studio-data.png" alt-text="Data.":::

-Select **Create new table** to create a new table in the Dataverse for Teams environment.
+Select **Create new table** to create a new table in the Dataverse.

 To choose other connectors such as SharePoint, OneDrive, or SQL Server, you can enter text in the data source search box or select from the list of connectors.